zekaryas1/notes/docs/Frameworks/React/React native.md

 	- You can remove the boilerplate code and start fresh with a new project
 - `npx expo prebuild`
 	- To modify your project's configuration or native code after the first build.
-	- delete existing directories before regenerating them
+	- Delete existing directories before regenerating them
 		- `npx expo prebuild --clean`
 	- `npx expo install expo-dev-client` must be installed for this to work.
 		- this also includes useful development tools. such as
 			- launcher UI
 			- Improved debugging tools
-			- developer menu ui
+			- developer menu UI
 - `npx expo-doctor`
-	- command line tool used to diagnose issues in your Expo project
+	- Command line tool used to diagnose issues in your Expo project
 - `npx expo install package-name`
 	- Used to install a new library or validate and update specific libraries